Take the Next Step

 View the Minor in Art History program information and requirements in the Academic Catalog.

 To declare an Art History minor, consult with your academic advisor and with the Chair of the Department of Art and Art History.
-Approval from the Department of Art and Art History is required.
-Students must have a minimum 2.5 overall GPA and completion of ENG 1010 and ENG 1020 in the general education program to be accepted into the minor.
+Students must have a minimum overall GPA of 2.0 and completion of ENG 1100 and 2100 in the Wright State Core to be accepted into the minor.